 SSAP No. 86

-SSAP No. 26
+SSAP No. 103R

 Accounting Practices and Procedures Manual

-SAPWG Maintenance Agenda Submission Form (Form A)
+SAPWG Maintenance Agenda Submission Form

 See Policy Statement on SAPWG Maintenance Agenda Process for description and instruction.
 After completion of the Form A, please send to NAIC staff via email (see contact information below) for review.
 NAIC staff will send a confirmation of receipt.
 In order for NAIC staff to place the Form A on the Agenda, the Form A must be received no later than the comment deadline.

-Updated May 5, 2017
+Updated May 20, 2019

-SAP to Annual Statement Disclosure Checklist Updated
+SAP to Annual Statement Disclosure Checklist Updated for 2018 Annual Statements

 Please note, in an effort to go green, the spreadsheets are spaced to view the entire width on a computer screen.
 At other percentages or if printing, some detail may be lost.